jkolbly/diplomacy-rest/README.md

     {instruction} {key}:{value} {key 2}:{value 2} ...

 The order of parameters never matters.
 If the value of a parameter is a string containing a space, it can be enclosed in double quotes.
 Quotes and whatnot can be escaped using backslashes.
 Multiple instructions can be separated with one on each line.

+A list of test instructions and their descriptions can be found in [test-instructions.md](test-instructions.md).